skurudo/usefulbash/gitlab-export-import-v2/readme-en.md

 ### Overview

 This bash script automates the export of all GitLab projects using the `gitlab-project-export` tool by rvojcik.
-The script fetches all projects from a GitLab instance, creates a configuration file, and exports each project to a separate archive file.
+The script retrieves all projects from a GitLab instance, creates a configuration file, and exports each project to a separate archive.

 ### Features

 - **Automatic project discovery**: Retrieves all projects via GitLab API
 - **Individual archives**: Each project is exported to a separate `.tar.gz` file
 - **No manual intervention**: Fully automated process without interactive prompts
-- **Comprehensive logging**: Detailed logs of the export process
+- **Detailed logging**: Comprehensive logs of the export process
-- **Error handling**: Robust error detection and reporting
+- **Error handling**: Reliable error detection and reporting
-- **Dependency checking**: Verifies all required tools are installed
+- **Dependency checking**: Verifies installation of all required tools

 ### Prerequisites